ryannhally/CS390GitTutorialResubmission/README.md

 We will now return to remote repositories.
 Like previosuly explained, if you'd like to collaborate with others on your code or access it if your computer breaks, it's important to be able to use remote repositories.

 ### Create the remote repository
 To create a remote repository, first head to [Github](https://github.com/).
 Navigate to your profile by clicking on your circular profile picture/icon in the top right corner.
+Click on "Your profile" in the side bar that appears.
 You should see your username towards the top right, and below that a few options including "Overview" "Repositories" and "Projects".
 Select "Repositories".
 Finally, click on the blue "New" button towards the top right to create a remote repository.
 You will be asked to give it a name and brief description.

 Great, now we have a remote repository!